 males 30 mcg, females 20 mcg

-According to the National Institutes of Health (NIH), the dietary intake of chromium cannot be reliably determined.
-This is because of the impact of agricultural and manufacturing processes.
-Therefore, the following information provides approximate values of chromium in foods that should only serve as a guide.
+According to the National Institutes of Health (NIH), the dietary intake of chromium cannot be determined.
+This is due to agricultural and manufacturing processes.
+The following is approximate values of chromium in foods.

 Broccoli, 1/2 cup